ctnava/rxtechnotes/core_operations.md

   - Contain **habit-forming ingredients** (e.g. small amounts of codeine)
   - May be sold **by a pharmacist** without a prescription to individuals **18+**
   - Must be logged in a record book with ID verification and quantity tracking
-  - 🐻 California restrictions may further limit or prohibit these sales
+  - 🐻 There are no exempt narcotics in California
 - **Emergency Contraceptives**:
   - Example: `Plan B One-Step`
   - Sold **OTC without age restrictions**
-  - May also be **prescribed or furnished** by a pharmacist per 🐻 California protocol
+  - May also be **prescribed or furnished** by a pharmacist for minors per 🐻 California protocol
   - Dual marketing as both **OTC and legend** allows flexible access depending on clinical situation
 - **Listed Substances**:
   - Products containing precursors to **methamphetamine** (e.g. pseudoephedrine, ephedrine)